heartcombo/devise/README.md

 end
 ```

 **Important**: these custom responses require the `responders` gem version to be `3.1.0` or higher, please make sure you update it if you're going to use this configuration.
+Check [this upgrade guide](https://github.com/heartcombo/devise/wiki/How-To:-Upgrade-to-Devise-4.9.0-[Hotwire-Turbo-integration]) for more info.

 _Note_: the above statuses configuration may become the default for Devise in a future release.